 The region's leadership recognized that extraordinary measures were necessary to protect this economic asset and the homes and livelihoods of a large portion of the region's population.
-A new revenue source was created in 2008 and a regional organization was formed to carry out an ambitious plan to maintain a level of flood protection that has been in place for some 70 years.
-That plan is now being implemented.
+A new revenue source was created in 2008 and a regional organization was formed to carry out an ambitious plan to maintain a level of flood protection that has been in place for some 75 years.